Iryna1V/grocery-list/README.md

 This is a simple React application that will help you don't forget what you need to buy from groceries!

+## Functionalities:

-You can type what you needs to buy into the input field and press Add or hit Enter.
+- You can type what you needs to buy into the input field and press Add or hit Enter.

-Click on the item from the list and it will be crossed out.
+- Click on the item from the list and it will be crossed out.

-You can add as many items as you wants and can also remove them.
+- You can add as many items as you wants and can also remove them.

+- Simple user interface.

 ## Tech stack:

+- React 19.0
+- Vite
-React 19.0, Vite, CSS.
+- CSS.

 ## Run the application: